 A Concordia student's guide to Montreal neighbourhoods

-In 2018, Montreal was named one of the best student cities in the world.
+In March 2019, Time Out magazine ranked Montreal one of the best cities in the world.

-Much of the information below can be found on likehome.info, a website set up by the Concordia Student Union Off-Campus Housing and Job Bank (HOJO) in partnership with L’Unité de travail pour l’implantation de logement étudiant (UTILE).
+Much of the information below can be found on likehome.info, a website set up by the Concordia Student Union Off-Campus Housing and Job Resource Centre (HOJO) in partnership with l’Unité de travail pour l’implantation de logement étudiant (UTILE).

 Located at the base of Mount Royal, Montreal’s downtown sits atop the world’s largest underground city.
-You’ll find many universities, high-rise condo buildings, shops and museums — as well the most frequented stretch of bars and restaurants on the island.
+The larger downtown area houses university campuses, high-rise condos, shops and museums — as well the most frequented stretch of bars and restaurants on the island.

 That being said, available housing can sometimes be scarce, so it’s best to look in advance if you’re hoping to set up shop in the core.

-Metro stations: McGill, Peel, Guy-Concordia, Atwater, Lucien-L’Allier, Bonaventure
+Metro stations: Saint-Laurent, Place-des-Arts, McGill, Peel, Guy-Concordia, Atwater

-Suggested eatery/bar/café: GaNaDaRa, McKibbins Irish Pub, Grumpy’s, Pigeon Espresso Bar and Café Myriade
+Suggested eatery/bar/café: GaNaDaRa, McKibbins Irish Pub, Grumpy’s, Brûlerie FARO-Roasting House and Café Myriade

 The Mile End and Plateau are considered among Montreal’s trendiest neighbourhoods.
-These areas house many of the city’s local artisans and cultural workers.
-Though there are lots of rental apartments available, demand for them is high.
-Proximity to great theatres, venues, parks, boutiques, coffee shops, bars and nightclubs makes this a no-brainer for young people looking to get the most out of their Montreal stay.
+These areas house many local artisans and cultural workers’ studios.
+Though there are a lot of rental apartments, demand for them is high.
+Proximity to great theatres, concert venues, parks, independent boutiques and coffee shops, as well as bars and nightclubs, makes this a popular part of town for young people looking to get the most out of their Montreal stay.

-Suggested eatery/bar/café: St-Viateur Bagel, Kem CoBa, Microbrasserie Dieu du ciel ! and Café Olimpico
+Suggested eatery/bar/café: St-Viateur Bagel, Kem CoBa, Le Darling, Schwartz’s Deli, Microbrasserie Dieu du Ciel ! and Café Olimpico

-Once a beacon of industry, Saint-Henri has transformed itself into somewhat of a hipster haven.
+Once a bustling working-class neighbourhood, Saint-Henri has transformed itself into somewhat of a hipster haven.
 Many of its old buildings and factories have been converted into chic apartments, offices and studio spaces.
-It boasts a bike trail that runs along the Lachine Canal which connects it to downtown and the Old Port, as well as dozens of new restaurants, bar and coffee shops along the main thoroughfare, Notre-Dame Street.
+It boasts a bike trail that runs along the Lachine Canal which connects it to downtown and the Old Port.
+There are also dozens of new restaurants, bars and coffee shops along the main thoroughfare, Notre-Dame Street.

 Proximity to campus: 15 minutes by bike or metro